 My post How to book cheap flights details the process I usually follow to get affordable flights and it’s what I did here as well.

-Where to Stay on a Budget in Copenhagen
+Where to Stay in Copenhagen on a Budget

 Getting accommodation in the city centre is the best way to cut spending because you can walk everywhere.
 However, areas like Nørrebro tend to offer really cheap accommodation but are a short bus ride from the centre.
 So keep this in mind when picking where to stay.